Noah's Arc (TV series)

 Noah's Arc is an American cable television comedy-drama series that aired for two seasons on the Logo network from October 19, 2005 to October 4, 2006.
-The show centered on the lives of four Black gay friends who share personal and professional experiences while living in Los Angeles.
+The show centered on the lives of four African-American gay friends who share personal and professional experiences while living in Los Angeles.

-After its cancellation, a film was produced entitled Noah's Arc: Jumping the Broom, which was released theatrically in 2008.
+The series was followed by the film Noah's Arc: Jumping the Broom (2008), the pandemic special Noah's Arc: The 'Rona Chronicles (2020), and the streaming television sequel Noah's Arc: The Movie (2025).

 Series overview

 Originally, the show focused around friends Noah Nicholson, Alex Kirby, Ricky Davis, and Chance Counter.
-Noah is a financially struggling screenwriter who eventually lands a job as Hollywood film writer, a job that was originally belonged to his boyfriend Wade Robinson.
-Alex is a HIV counselor and the sassy friend of the group.
+Noah is a financially struggling screenwriter who eventually lands a job as a Hollywood film writer, a job that originally belonged to his boyfriend Wade Robinson.
+Alex is an HIV counselor and the sassy friend of the group.
 Ricky is the owner of clothing boutique and the closest friend of Noah.
 Chance is a college professor.
-Wade who eventually becomes Noah's boyfriend struggles with his sexual identity as well as the acceptance by Noah's friends.
+Wade, who eventually becomes Noah's boyfriend, struggles with his sexual identity as well as acceptance by Noah's friends.
 The group endures many social issues throughout the series including same sex dating, same-sex marriage, same-sex parenthood, HIV and AIDS awareness, infidelity, promiscuity, homophobia, and gay bashing.

 By season two, Noah and Wade's intimate relationship ends with Noah having a new boyfriend and moving into new home.
 Alex opens his own HIV clinic with the help of his friends.
 Ricky enters into a brief relationship with a doctor who is HIV positive but Ricky has his reservations about being intimate.
 Chance is now a married man who is adapting to married life.